American Musical Theatre of San Jose: History

-The American Musical Theatre of San Jose had been through many name changes:
+The American Musical Theatre of San Jose operated under four different names over its 74-year history:

 San Jose Light Opera Association

 In 1934, a group of community volunteers formed the San Jose Light Opera Association (SJLOA), performing works by Gilbert and Sullivan.
 The first production was The Mikado, held at the Victory Theatre on North First Street near Santa Clara Avenue in downtown San Jose, where they would perform for several more years.
 Shows were later held at Theodore Roosevelt Junior High School Auditorium, the Montgomery Theatre downtown, and then the Santa Clara University Theatre.

-For the 1957/1958 season, SJLOA shifted from light opera to musical theatre.
-(Light opera is light-hearted opera usually with a happy ending; musical theatre can be thought of as a play with singing.)
-Also, performances were moved to the San Jose Civic Auditorium.
+For the 1957/1958 season, SJLOA shifted from light opera to musical theatre, and performances were moved to the San Jose Civic Auditorium.
 The first productions in the new venue were Carousel and Guys and Dolls.

 San Jose Music Theatre

 In 1972, as the company continued to grow in popularity and success, SJLOA changed its name to San Jose Music Theatre (SJMT), in time for its move into the new San Jose Community Theatre (renamed in 1975 as the San Jose Center for the Performing Arts).
 To mark the occasion, SJMT hired its first Equity actor, Enzo Stuarti, for its production of South Pacific.
-Unfortunately, the move to the new venue was delayed when the interior ceiling of the Community Theatre collapsed, closing the building for three years for repairs.
+The move to the new venue was delayed when the interior ceiling of the Community Theatre collapsed, closing the building for three years for repairs.

 In 1975, SJMT finally debuted at the Center for Performing Arts with Guys and Dolls.
 That same year, SJMT began to contract much more Equity talent, including stars like Michele Lee, Tommy Tune, JoAnne Worley, Theodore Bikel, and Tyne Daly.
 The influx of Equity actors forced SJMT to begin a costume shop; before that, actors were responsible for making their own costumes.
 By 1979 SJMT was providing costumes for the entire cast.

 The 1979/1980 season saw a downturn in the company's fortunes.
 The premiere of City of Broken Promises, based on the book of the same name by Austin Coates, ran so far over budget that SJMT faced bankruptcy.
 The President of the board resigned, and newly installed President Anthony J. Mercant demanded that each board member donate $500 or resign.
 The members complied, and this, coupled with a grant from Chevron, averted financial disaster.